Looking for an easy meal prep to make a healthy breakfast option? Overnight oats are a classic go-to for a ready-made meal on the run.

 Don’t put the oats on the fridge door.
 The temperature fluctuates when the refrigerator door is opened and closed, therefore it is slightly higher and the oats, especially when made with milk, will have a higher chance of spoiling.

-To keep your overnight oats safe, store in plain view in the middle of the refrigerator.
+To keep your overnight oats safe, store them in plain view in the middle of the refrigerator.
 You don’t want to lose sight of the delicious meal prep and potentially forget that they are even there!

-Tips for Storing Overnight Oats
+Tips for Storing

 By the way, we have a complete guide for how to store oatmeal too.

-Use Almond Milk for Overnight Oats
+Use Almond Milk

-Overnight oats made with water have stay fresh longer than oatmeal made with milk.
+Overnight oats made with water have to stay fresh longer than oatmeal made with milk.
 But, what if you prefer oats with milk?

-Almond milk is a great dairy free alternative to using milk to make overnight oats.
-In fact, the shelf life of almond milk is a few days longer than cow’s milk, so it will help to extend the freshness by that much more.
+Almond milk is a great dairy-free alternative to using milk to make overnight oats.
+In fact, the shelf life of almond milk is a few days longer than cow’s milk.
+So it will help to extend the freshness by that much more.

 Can You Store Overnight Oats in the Freezer?

-If you want the overnight oats to last for longer than 5 days, the you can store them in the freezer.
+If you want the overnight oats to last for longer than 5 days, you can store them in the freezer.

-If you feel like the oats are dry and need a bit more liquid, simply add water, juice or milk to make a creamier oatmeal.
+If you feel like the oats are dry and need a bit more liquid, simply add water, juice, or milk to make a creamier oatmeal.

 Meal Prep Overnight Oats